-When we heard about The Meet Market we thought it sounded like an interesting, alternative and necessary event for the Seoul nightlife scene.
+When we heard about we thought it sounded like an interesting, alternative and necessary event for the Seoul nightlife scene.
 We were eager to find out more so got in touch with kim thompson, one of the event organisers, and grilled her about what The Meet Market is all about, her opinion on being homosexual in Korea, and why the event is so important for the LGBTQ scene.

 Can you explain what the Meet Market is for our readers?

-The Meet Market is a party for queers and their allies.
+is a party for queers and their allies.
 It is held at Club Myoung Wol Gwan once every 5-6 weeks and is hosted by “the Butch-hers” kim thompson and sw.
 The purpose of the party is to create a safe space for both queers and their allies, and to bring both foreign and locals together under one roof.
 Beyond being a dance party that provides people with the chance to meet others we also try to regularly provide “queer” entertainment like drag, and at the next Meet Market on 28th April we will be showcasing a live burlesque show by White Lies Burlesque Review for the first time.

 Why did you start the Meet Market and how long has it been going?